near/stakewars-iv/HOW_TO.md

 ### 4.1 Basic instructions

-The best place to start is [NEAR validators documentation](https://near-nodes.io/validator/compile-and-run-a-node).
+* Compiling and running a near node is detailes in the [NEAR validators documentation](https://near-nodes.io/validator/compile-and-run-a-node).

-The most recent release of StatelessNet: https://github.com/near/nearcore/tree/statelessnet_latest
+* The most recent release of near client code for StatelessNet is at https://github.com/near/nearcore/tree/statelessnet_latest

-You need to build it with the additional argument
+* Building instructions: you need to build it with the additional argument
 ```
 --features statelessnet_protocol
 ```

-Sample config: [will be provided shortly]
+* Sample config: [will be provided shortly]

-In order to become a validator, you need some tokens.
+* Stake: In order to become a validator, you need some tokens.
 Please fill in the validator form: [the link to the form will be provided shortly].

 ### 4.2 Hardware requirements